LeaDalibard/angular-workshop/README.md

 - Add a delete button **Tips** : Use splice()
 - Make a model for Famous people
 - Use Routing
-- Add other functionnalities : photos, comment, sort by, changed color depending of pros and counters
+- Add other functionnalities : photos, comment, sort by..
 - Add some styling
 - Add edit function
-- Save your datas using XXXXX
+- Save your datas using [Firebase](https://firebase.google.com)

 ## Time to showboat !
 Here is how you can display your App on Github :

-- ng build --prod`
+- `ng build --prod`
 - `ng add angular-cli-ghpages`
 - `ng deploy --base-href=/<repositoryname>/`